40 Scotland Facts and Trivia Questions

 Each tartan is unique to a ‘clan’ or a family of Scotland.

-You might have a surname which originated in Scotland, such as MacDonald or Campbell, these are clans and both have their own tartan which members of the clan wear to various events.
+These clans have their own tartan, which members of the clan wear to various events.

-Fun facts about bagpipes, until 1996, bagpipes were considered a weapon of war!
+Fun facts about bagpipes: until 1996, bagpipes were considered a weapon of war!

-They were played as armies marched out to battle and often the opposing armies had never heard such a noise which frightened them.
+They were played as armies marched out to battle, and often, the opposing armies had never heard such a noise which frightened them.

 Yes, the Harry Potter books were written by J.K Rowling in Edinburgh.

-They take their inspiration from many areas in Edinburgh and even though Harry left for Hogwarts from Kings Cross Station in London, Hogwarts school was situated in Scotland.
+They take their inspiration from many areas in Edinburgh, and even though Harry left for Hogwarts from Kings Cross Station in London, Hogwarts school was situated in Scotland.

 This is a food and not an animal.